 Sustainability and luxurious healthy living has always been at the core of the Four Columns.
-In the 1960s, when the Inn was first opened as a guest house, it was imagined as a top level lodging and dining destination, with a distinctive European flair.
-Operated by Rene and Pierrette Chardain, the Four Columns was the first “true” Farm-to-Table restaurant in the United States, preceding the legendary Alice Waters by four years.
+When the Inn was first opened as a guest house, it was imagined as a top level lodging and dining destination, with a distinctive European flair.
+Operated by Rene and Pierrette Chardain, the Four Columns was one of the first “true” Farm-to-Table restaurants in the United States, setting the pace along with the legendary Alice Waters at the time.
 The pond was stocked with trout, the garden was planted with vegetables and herbs, chickens and pigs were raised on site, and local game birds were sourced from the property.

 Today we respect this heritage with our attention to detail and the farm conscious Artisan Restaurant.
 We look forward to hosting you!

 Newfane (www.newfanevermontusa.com) A columned courthouse, matching Congregational church, and town hall—all grouped on a handsome green—are framed and dignified, white-clapboard houses, including two elegant inns.
 When Windham County’s court sessions began meeting in Newfane in 1787, the village was about the same size it is now: 20 homes and 2 hotels (only 1 inn left now!).
 Built in 1787, the village was 2 miles up on Newfane Hill.
 Beams were unpegged and homes moved to the more protected valley by ox-drawn sleighs in the winter of 1824.